100% Free Consultation (225) 412-6348

 We cover all these areas (onshore and offshore) for our clients through claims under:

-What Constitutes Employer Negligence?
+What Constitutes Employer Negligence in Louisiana?

 An employer can be held liable if the accident could have been prevented with proper safety practices.
 For example, one common cause of a construction accident is falling from a height.
 OSHA requires specialized harnesses and supervision for workers at great heights for fall prevention.
 If a worker does fall, it may be inferred that the worker was not given proper equipment or was not properly supervised.
 If such was the case, the worker’s employer may be liable.